Moonpig/tech-test-frontend/README.md

 It should be possible to statically host the application and it would be great to see it hosted on something like GitHub Pages or AWS S3.

+## Testing

+At Moonpig we put a big emphasis on automated testing, and so it's important that you consider this as part of your submission.
+Please think about what behaviour is important to test, and how to test it.
+We use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) but feel free to use other libraries.

 ## Assessment

 We will assess the task based on the following criteria: